lewisNotestine/DotNetMVCDemo/README.md

-spssApiDemo
+DotNetMVCDemo
 ===========

-a basic .NET MVC web application that uses SPSS' backend API to process data from an SPSS dataset and give results.
+a basic .NET MVC web application.
+Stripped down so that we can rebuild from zero instead of from the MVC 4 template.